moar-things/inspector-remote/README.md

 differences:

 * a read-only `url` property is available, which has the value of the `url` parameter used to create the session

+* a read-only `isConnected` property is available, which is true if the session is connected, and false if it isn't

-* the `connect()` and `disconnect()` methods take a callback parameter, and will call the callback with an error parameter instead of throwing exceptions directly.
+* the `connect()` and `disconnect()` methods return a promise of null which is resolved when complete, or rejected if an error occurs

+* the events `connected` and `disconnected` are available, whose only arguments are the session object

+* the `post(method, params)` method returns a promise on the result and does not take a callback

 [url]: https://nodejs.org/dist/latest-v6.x/docs/api/url.html
 [url.parse]: https://nodejs.org/dist/latest-v6.x/docs/api/url.html#url_url_parse_urlstring_parsequerystring_slashesdenotehost